-It is customary in Australia to ring in the New Year with the excitement of fireworks, parties, friends and champagne but also the good intentions of new year resolutions.
-I have always enjoyed New Years Eve and since early childhood I’ve been able to celebrate the coming year at a party.
-My first memories of New Years Eve parties was an annual overnight gig at a beautiful home on the Hawkesbury River with my parents and brothers.
+It is customary in Australia to ring in the New Year with the excitement of fireworks, parties, friends, and champagne and the good intentions of new year resolutions.
+I have always enjoyed New Year’s Eve, and since early childhood, I’ve been able to celebrate the coming year at a party.
+My first memories of New Years Eve parties were an annual overnight gig at a beautiful home on the Hawkesbury River with my parents and brothers.
 We stayed up all night, watched the adults have too much fun, sang Auld Lang Syne at midnight, swam in the pool packed with floating balloons and tucked into a hot barbeque breakfast in the morning for brunch.
-Heady stuff for a ten year old that has remained the standard of my idea of New Years Eve ever since.
+Heady stuff for a ten-year-old has remained the standard of my idea of New Year’s Eve ever since.

 So whether its a party in a home, in a city bar or restaurant, on a boat or a tiny balcony overlooking the harbour.
-New Years Eve is the best night of the year.
-I love the extension of the festive season into the new year and the promise of a clean slate dawning on January the 1st.
+New Year’s Eve is the best night of the year.
+I love extending the festive season into the new year and the promise of a clean slate dawning on January the 1st.

-Unfortunately, I have never been very adept at New Year Resolutions but this year I’m going to nail it probably for the first time ever.
+Unfortunately, I have never been very adept at New Year Resolutions, but this year I’m going to nail it probably for the first time.
 Well, I have clear and strong intentions anyway.
 Unlike the traditional New Year resolutions around lifestyle changes such as limiting alcohol intake, weight loss, fitness or becoming a vegan, my resolutions for 2020 are about the garden.

 New Year Resolutions for Gardeners